 Cannabis sativa is one of earliest plants used by humans and cultivation of it started about 5000 to 6000 years ago.
 It belongs to genus Cannabis and family cannabaceae.
 Cannabis sativa is an annual wind pollinated herb both dioecious and rarely monoecious growing up to 3m in height.
 It is sun loving plant so if direct sunlight is provided it can grow to greater heights.
 Cannabis sativa was once considered to be native weed to Asian countries such as Pakistan, China, Afghanistan, Kazakhstan, India and Uzbekistan (Russo, 2007) but now it is cultivated in different parts of the world for its medicinal, recreational and industrial uses.
-In different parts of the world, it is known by different names such as in Bhutan it is known as "Ganza", in Bangladesh it is known as "Bhang" and "Hashish".
+In different parts of the world, it is known by different names such as in Bhutan it is known as "Ganza", in Bangladesh it is known as "Bhang", "Siddhi" and in Pakistan it is known as "Bhang" and "Hashish".
 It has long been used as folk medicine.
 Synonyms for cannabis are as Cannabis chinensis, Cannabis erratica, Cannabis foetens, Cannabis gigantean (McPartland, 2018).